Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Itemizers/Connecter/draft/10_ExampleDoc.md

 ##Example

-There are the shorcut strs '->','<->' to direct point during a get method
+There is a short cut key str for pointing